 The case fatality rate is estimated at 40% to 75%.
 This rate can vary by outbreak depending on local capabilities for epidemiological surveillance and clinical management.

-There is no treatment or vaccine available against Nipah virus.
+Currently there is no treatment or vaccine available against Nipah virus.

 There have been a total 639 human cases of NiV infection reported from Bangladesh, India, Singapore, Philippines and Malaysia, with a mortality rate of about 59% until 2018.